andrewacashner/hearingfaithms/chapters/chapter-3.md

 that many scholars have assumed functioned as little more than secular entertainment in church, a parade of stock minor-theater characters and dogmatic clichés.
-The more villancicos one comes to know in depth, though, the less that stereotype will seem to apply.
+The more villancicos one comes to know in depth, however, the less that stereotype will seem to apply.
 There are just as many sophisticated villancicos as there are silly ones, and they did not serve the same functions.
 On the contrary, this anonymous poem and Padilla's musical setting both demand and reward detailed analysis.

 In fact, that kind of close study is an extension of the same kind of contemplative listening practice the piece was designed to inculcate.
-The poem is cryptic even by seventeenth-century standards, and that is part of the point.
+The poem is cryptic even by seventeenth-century standards, but it was printed and disseminated publicly, with the intent to communicate with some audience of readers.
+Most likely, the poem was written specifically to be set by music, and was designed to give a composer as many musical concepts to play with as possible.
-Likewise, much of Padilla's musical ingenuity would have only registered with the most well-trained listeners, but again, that cannot have been an accident.
+Likewise, much of Padilla's musical ingenuity would have only registered with the most well-trained listeners, but the piece was performed as part of a public liturgy that probably drew a large and varied congregation.
-Additionally, though, much of the poetic, musical, and especially theological context that the creators of this villancico could take for granted has been lost, and is only recovered with considerable effort.
+Many people heard the piece, and even if many were puzzled by it, someone understood it---and it is possible to understand it today if we take the effort to listen closely.
+Modern people, though, cannot count on sharing the same conventions and understandings that the poet and composer took for granted in their readers and hearers, and so the task of the modern interpreter is also to recover the lsot context on which the meaning of this performative text depended in its time.

-Theology was a major intellectual pursuit of the Spanish and New Spanish elite, and as such it was (and remains) a creative activity: not merely reciting dogmas approved by the church, but playfully seeking out ever-new ways of connecting revealed truth to observed experience.
+Theology was a major intellectual pursuit of the Spanish and New Spanish elite, and as such it was a creative activity---not merely reciting dogmas approved by the church, but playfully seeking out ever-new ways of connecting revealed truth to observed experience.
-Thinking theologically in an early modern Catholic sense meant building seemingly endless chains of association and allusion among Biblical texts, writings of church fathers (patristics), medieval theologians, and the liturgy.
+Thinking theologically in an early modern Catholic sense meant building endless chains of association and allusion among Biblical texts, writings of church fathers (patristics), medieval theologians, and the liturgy.
 It meant interpreting new texts in light of these old ones, and reinterpeting the old ones in light of the new.
-And it grew out of and reinforced a view of the world as a book waiting to be
+And it grew out of and reinforced a view of the world as a book waiting to be read (see chapter `ref:ch:intro`).
-read: one had to apply oneself to the effort of discerning how the sacred was imminent in the mundane and common.
+One had to apply oneself to the effort of discerning how the sacred was imminent in the mundane and common.
+[@Chavez:DistortingReality] <!-- XXX cite diss -->

-It is the central argument of this book that devotional music provided Spanish Catholics with a way of performing theology: making and hearing music was a creative pursuit in which people sought to create connections to God and to each other through musical structures.
+It is the central argument of this book that devotional music provided Spanish Catholics with a way of performing theology: making and hearing music was a creative pursuit in which people sought to forge connections to God and to each other through musical structures.
 These same Spanish intellectuals who studied Augustine and Aquinas also learned the fundamentals of music on both theoretical and practical levels.
-They had read Boethius on the three levels of music, and they had some working knowledge of music notation---pitches and staff notation, rhythm and meter, and at least the general concept of consonance and dissonance in counterpoint.
+They had read Boethius on the three levels of music described above, and they had some working knowledge of music notation---pitches and staff notation, rhythm and meter, and at least the general concept of consonance and dissonance in counterpoint.
 Those with more performing experience had been trained as boys in solmization in the tradition of Guido of Arezzo: they could sing the notes of the scale from *ut--re--mi* up to *la* on the three different hexachords on C (natural), F